 One of the best settings for mediumship is Stansted Hall at the Arthur Findlay College

 This picture shows our ‘Delphi Psychic Chat Community’ psychic seminar

 The Psychic Circle Setting

-Check out the venue to ensure that it is quiet enough to do the meditations that will become an important part of the proceedings.
-Even low-level noise can be a distraction when you enter the silence of meditation.
-A group I ran for ten years used to meet in a wonderful fourteenth-century Tudor hotel, but eventually we had to find somewhere new when they opened a bar in one of the rooms below us.
+Check out the venue to make sure that it is quiet enough to do the meditations that will become an important part of the proceedings.
+Even low-level noise is a distraction when you enter the silence of meditation.
+A group I ran for ten years used to meet in a wonderful fourteenth-century Tudor hotel, but eventually, we had to find somewhere new when they opened a bar in one of the rooms below us.
 I remember us all sitting in meditation and overhearing a very drunk man below us pour his heart out to the bartender.
 He described in great detail his shocking sexual exploits interspersed with a volley of blue jokes.
 Our meditation ended in fits of hysterical laughter.

 Friendly and Relaxed

 Make your setting friendly and relaxed.
-At first, some of the sitters may be a little nervous about what lies ahead and may have unrealistic expectations or fears about what they are likely to encounter at the meetings.
+At first, some of the sitters may be a little nervous about what lies ahead and may have unrealistic expectations or fears about what they are likely to meet at the meetings.
 They may have visions of the medium spitting green slime at the ceiling.
-Of course this will not be the case, but if the environment is too stark, it may magnify their fears.
+Of course this is noy the case, but if the environment is too stark, it may magnify their fears.
 If people are comfortable and relaxed it will be better for the group should real physical phenomena occur.

 Sitting in the Dark